symbol/symbol-docs/source/concepts/transaction.rst

     **Minimum Approval Delta**

     The number of signatures needed to approve a transaction.
-If we are modifying an existing multisignature account this indicates the relative change of the minimum cosignatories.
+If we are modifying an existing multisig account this indicates the relative change of the minimum cosignatories.

     **Minimum Removal Delta**

     The number of signatures needed to remove a cosignatory.
-If we are modifying an existing multisignature account this indicates the relative change of the minimum cosignatories.
+If we are modifying an existing multisig account this indicates the relative change of the minimum cosignatories.

     **Modifications**

-    Array of cosigner accounts added or removed from the multisignature account.
+    Array of cosigner accounts added or removed from the multisig account.

 .. _aggregate-transaction: